npm package json lock version lockfileVersion:1 or 2? All you need

 What is package-lock.json

-The thing is npm install (or npm i) can update the package-lock.json, for example if you have a dependency in package.json like “somePackage”: “^1.0.0”, as soon as somePackage is updated to v1.1.0 running npm install is going to update your package-lock.json with the newer version of somePackage and also all its dependencies.
+Here’s the thing: when you run npm install (or npm i), it has the ability to update the package-lock.json file.
+For example, if you have a dependency in package.json specified as “somePackage”: “^1.0.0”, and a newer version of somePackage (v1.1.0) becomes available, running npm install will update your package-lock.json with the latest version of somePackage, as well as all its dependencies.

 npm ci